kemitchell/writing.kemitchell.com/_posts/2015-08-21-Reproduction-of-Hierarchy.md

 subject to ["Prohibited Acts"](#Prohibited Acts)
 ~~~

-The obvious solution is to use as many horizontal rules as prior sections you need to close off:
+You might use as many horizontal rules as prior sections you need to close off:

 ~~~
 # License